-Join Martin Guidry for an in-depth discussion in this video Using FileStream data, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Using FileStream data, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to talk about…how we can use the FILESTREAM feature…of SQL Server 2012 in order to access…documents both through a traditional…SQL Server table and also through the file system.…So, were gonna have access to the same document…two different ways.…We'll be able to read it…or edit it through both techniques.…Either through a table…or through the file system.…In order to do this, we're first gonna need…to add a new file and file group…to the AdventureWorks database…that has the file stream enabled.…